 "Either Mr Beazley has too many friends in the New South Wales Right, also known as 'the Sussex Street Gang', or he still suffers from their stranglehold on him since the 2001 election, which has muted his speech on what should be a decent and honourable treatment of those who seek asylum in Australia and arrive 'unannounced'.
 By wanting to be seen as strong on Border Protection, Beazley has shown himself unbelievably 'missing in action' on human rights."

-"Beazley needs to indeed show Australians he 'has the ticker', in naming John Howard, Phillip Ruddock and Amanda Vanstone's gross human rights violations as a result of mandatory detention, and speak out forcefully against what amounts to a policy that makes people mentally ill for life.
+"Beazley needs to indeed show Australians he 'has the ticker', in naming John Howard, Philip Ruddock and Amanda Vanstone's gross human rights violations as a result of mandatory detention, and speak out forcefully against what amounts to a policy that makes people mentally ill for life.
 He can start with that today, and he should."

 "He needs to come clean with what could now well be dismissed as off-the-cuff remarks by his immigration spokesperson Laurie Ferguson, and not leave the remarks to an MP who has not gained much credibility amongst refugee advocates since he became the spokesman for the ALP on these issues."

 Jack H Smit